virtual-labs/exp-controllability-observability-iitkgp/experiment/procedure.md

 <b>Fig. 5.
 Run button to get the results of selected test </b>
 </div>

-6. Click on the 'Rank' or 'Determinant'  or "inference' buttons to get the the Controllability test.
+6. Click on the 'Rank' or 'Determinant'  or "Inference' buttons to get the the Controllability test.

 <div align="center">
 <img class="img-fluid"  src="./images/Qc.png" alt="">

 <b>Fig. 6.
-Rank, determinant and inference of the Controllability test </b>
+Rank, Determinant and Inference of the Controllability test </b>
 </div>

-7. Click on the 'Rank' or 'Determinant'  or "inference' buttons to get the the Observability test.
+7. Click on the 'Rank' or 'Determinant'  or "Inference' buttons to get the the Observability test.

 <div align="center">
 <img class="img-fluid"  src="./images/Qo.png" alt="">

 <b>Fig. 7.
-Rank, determinant and inference of the Observability test </b>
+Rank, Determinant and Inference of the Observability test </b>
 </div>

 8. Click on 'Clear' button to enter the new values of quantities.